sonjoydatta/creditcard-payment/README.md

   security: "123"
 }
 ```
+## License
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/sonjoydatta/creditcard-payment/blob/master/LICENSE) file for details.

 ## About me
 This is Sonjoy Datta.
 I am a Front-end web developer with 5 years of experience.
 Alongside this, I am also working with the Laravel framework.
 For more about me please check my [Website](https://sonjoydatta.me) or [LinkedIn](https://www.linkedin.com/in/sonjoydatta) profile.